 Introduction

 Ansible is a versatile automation tool that simplifies IT operations and infrastructure management.
 One of its powerful features is the ability to interact with source control repositories.
 To ensure predictable and consistent behavior, Ansible provides various rules to guide playbook development.
-In this article, we will explore Rule 401, specifically focused on Git repositories, known as “latest[git].”
+In this article, we will explore Rule 401, specifically focused on Git repositories, known as “latest[git] in Ansible-Lint.
 We will delve into the significance of this rule and how it helps maintain a stable and reproducible workflow in Ansible playbooks.

 Understanding Rule 401 - “latest[git]”